BaarTeek123/bartlomiejmarek.github.io/content/publications/behaviouralSEP/index.md

 # Publication name and optional abbreviated publication name.
-publication: "In Proceedings of the 21st International Conference on Security and Cryptography - SECRYPT 2024"
+publication: "Association of Polish Electrical Engineers at Wrocław University of Technology: Trends and Technological Solutions in Electrical Engineering (pp. 153-162)."
 publication_short: ""

 abstract: ''